 Something may trigger your immune system to act in this way.
 One theory is that a virus or another factor in the environment triggers your immune system if you have a certain genetic makeup.
 Your genetic makeup is the material inherited from your parents which controls various aspects of your body.

 The inflammation around the myelin sheath stops the affected nerve fibres from working properly and symptoms develop.
 When the inflammation clears, the myelin sheath may heal and repair and nerve fibres start to work again.
 However, the inflammation, or repeated bouts of inflammation, can leave a small scar (sclerosis) which can permanently damage nerve fibres.
-In a typical person with MS, many (multiple) small areas of scarring develop in the brain and spinal cord.
+In a typical person with multiple sclerosis (MS), many (multiple) small areas of scarring develop in the brain and spinal cord.
 These scars may also be called plaques.

-How does multiple sclerosis progress?
+What does multiple sclerosis do?

 Once the disease is triggered, it tends to follow one of the following four patterns.

-The type and number of symptoms that occur during a relapse vary from person to person, depending on where myelin damage occurs.
+The type and number of symptoms that occur during a relapse of multiple sclerosis vary from person to person, depending on where myelin damage occurs.
 The frequency of relapses also varies.
 Having one or two relapses every two years is fairly typical.
 However, relapses can occur more or less often than this.
 When a relapse occurs, previous symptoms may return, or new ones may appear.

-This relapsing-remitting pattern tends to last for several years.
+This relapsing-remitting MS pattern tends to last for several years.
 At first, full recovery from symptoms, or nearly full recovery, is typical following each relapse.
 In time, in addition to myelin damage, there may also be damage to the nerve fibres themselves.

 Secondary progressive form of MS